crawl/crawl/crawl-ref/docs/crawl_manual.rst

 Ogres
   Ogres are huge, chunky creatures who are very strong and robust, but are not nimble at all.
+They possess a raw talent for magic, but are poor at making use of magical devices.
 Ogres mature almost as quickly as Humans.
-They possess a raw talent for magic, but are poor at making use of magical devices.

-  Their preferred methods of avoiding beatings are dodging and the use of shields.
-Ogres find it most natural to fight using maces, polearms, staves, and even their bare hands.
-While all sophisticated forms of missile combat are too awkward for them, they are good at throwing things, in particular boulders.
+  Their preferred methods of avoiding beatings are dodging and the use of shields, but they can also use armours made from magical hides, since these accommodate their large frames.
+Ogres are proficient at using all types of melee weapons, yet all sophisticated forms of missile combat are too awkward for them.
+They are, however, good at throwing things, in particular boulders.

 Trolls
   Trolls are monstrous creatures with powerful claws.
 They have thick, knobbly